• Skip to primary navigation

 • Cream cheese - you will need brick cream cheese for this recipe.
 Do not use the whipped or spreadable kind as it can have a higher water content and thus a lower fat content.

-• Granulated sugar - simple fine white granulated sugar keeps the flavour clean so the vanilla shines.
+• Granulated sugar - simple fine white granulated sugar keeps the flavor clean so the vanilla shines.
 Bonus points if you use extra fine (caster) sugar which will create an even silkier texture.

 • Vanilla bean - vanilla is the main flavor aside from the tangy sweet cheese taste, so use high quality vanilla.
 I really like to use my fancy vanilla beans in this application because I know that you will really taste and appreciate it in a dairy-based recipe.
-But, if you don't have vanilla bean, you can definitely use vanilla extract.
-I prefer this Madagascar Bourbon Vanilla extract.
+But, if you don't have vanilla bean, you can definitely use vanilla bean paste or pure vanilla extract.
+I really love this Madagascar Bourbon Vanilla extract.

 • Eggs - three whole eggs will set the filling into a silky smooth custard.
 After all, cheesecake is essentially a baked cheese custard!